Wet Hot African Summer

 The shutters came down.
 “Don’t, Coral,” Rafe whispered, “don’t tease.
 There’s a limit to the amount of resistance a man has.”

-Full disclosure—we haven’t read this one, and the publisher’s description is a bit convoluted, but this cover is doing all kinds of things right.
+Number 8 is Healing Inc. by Deneice P. Tarbox.
+Full disclosure – we haven’t read this one, and the publisher’s description is a bit convoluted – but the cover is doing all kinds of things right.

 From the author’s website:

 When a sensual encounter under the full moon transforms her into one of the immortal undead, Naomi McElroy, now known as Belle, is trained in the ways of the vampire as she spends her days with her new family, an ancient clan that opens new doors of erotic pleasure for her to explore.